jrc03c/js-text-tools/readme.md

 # unindent the lines of somefile.txt
 unindent somefile.txt

-# wrap the lines in somefile.txt at 80 characters
+# wrap the lines in somefile.txt at 80 characters and show the output in stdout
 wrap somefile.txt

-# wrap the lines in somefile.txt at 40 characters
+# wrap the lines in somefile.txt at 40 characters and save the wrapped text
+# back into somefile.txt
-wrap somefile.txt 40
+wrap -m 40 -s somefile.txt

-# wrap the lines in somefile.txt at 40 characters and give wrapped lines a
+# wrap the lines in somefile.txt to 80 characters and save the wrapped text
-# hanging indent of two asterisks and a space
+# into a new file called somewrappedfile.txt
-wrap somefile.txt 40 "** "
+wrap -o somewrappedfile.txt somefile.txt
 ```

 # API